koudelka/honeydew/README.md

 When a worker crashes, a monitoring process runs the `handle_failure/4` function from the selected module on the queue's node.
 Honeydew ships with two failure modes, at present:

 - `Honeydew.FailureMode.Abandon`: Simply forgets about the job.
-- `Honeydew.FailureMode.Requeue`: Removes the job from the original queue, and places it on another.
+- `Honeydew.FailureMode.Move`: Removes the job from the original queue, and places it on another.
+- `Honeydew.FailureMode.Retry`: Re-attempts the job on its original queue a number of times, then calls another failure mode after the final failure.

 See `Honeydew.queue_spec/2` to select a failure mode.